zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 law... is empty, consciousness... is empty, meaning... is empty, meaning... is empty, meaning... is empty, meaning... is empty, For the sake of joy, or bitterness, or not bitter, and not to suffer, also to me or what I am empty.
 Ah Nan!
-Because I or I am empty, it is called 'the world is empty. '” It is also observing that the world is empty.
+Because I or I am empty, it is called 'the world is empty. '" It is also observing that the world is empty.

-“It is purely the birth of law, purely a sequel of lines,
+"It is purely the birth of law, purely a sequel of lines,

 For the truth see, the village chief!
 He has no fear.
-[Thag.715]”
+[Thag.715]"

-“The same grass in the world, when Emily saw, [Thag.716]
+"The same grass in the world, when Emily saw, [Thag.716]

-Will not ask for anything else: in other birthplace.”
+Will not ask for anything else: in other birthplace."

 It is also observing that the world is empty.

-This is said by Worldman [SN.35.246]: “Same, Bichu!
+This is said by Worldman [SN.35.246]: "Same, Bichu!
 Picchu explore the color until the fun of all colors; to explore all the interesting places; to find out, until all the interesting places you want; explore the line until the fun of all rows; explore the fun of all rows; explore Known, until all the interesting places of knowledge, when he looks for color, until the fun of all colors...OK...
-Seek knowledge until all the interesting places of knowledge are timely, for whom there is no one who “me,” or “mine,” or “I am”.
+Seek knowledge until all the interesting places of knowledge are timely, for whom there is no one who "me," or "mine," or "I am".
 It is also observing that the world is empty.

-“Please observe that the world is empty”: “The world is empty, please observe, please see, please measure, please judge, ask you to figure it out.”
+"Please observe that the world is empty": "The world is empty, please observe, please see, please measure, please judge, ask you to figure it out."
 To ask you to observe that the world is empty.

-“Moyulok!
-“Always mindful”: “Moylo,” Worldman named the Brahman by name.
+"Moyulok!
+"Always mindful": "Moylo," Worldman named the Brahman by name.
-“Always”, all the time... (medium) old age.
-“Mindfulness (of)” is mindful in four ways: when practicing on the body is mindful... (medium) he is called the mindful.”
+"Always", all the time... (medium) old age.
+"Mindfulness (of)" is mindful in four ways: when practicing on the body is mindful... (medium) he is called the mindful."
 For Moyuloo!
 Always mindful.

-“After pulling me”: “I am on sight” is known as twenty personas.
+"After pulling me": "I am on sight" is known as twenty personas.
 Here, the ordinary man who has not heard of the Holy One has not seen the Holy One, not proficient in the law of the Holy One, and not trained in the law of the good;
 he who has not seen the good man, and is not skilled in the law of the good man,